 If you’re looking to buy Tesco shares in the UK – there are heaps of online brokers that allow you to do this at the click of a button.
 You simply need to find an online broker that meets your needs, deposit some funds, and then decide how many stocks you wish to buy.

-In this guide, we explore the easiest and most cost-effective way of buying Tesco shares in the UK.
-We also discuss the best online stock brokers to do this with in 2020.
+In this guide, we explore the easiest and most cost-effective way to buy Tesco shares in the UK.
+We also discuss the best online stock brokers to do this within 2020.

 Step 1: Find a UK Stock Broker

 Tesco is listed on the London Stock Exchange, meaning that you will need to use a UK stock broker that gives you access to the domestic markets.
 The vast majority of platforms that operate in the space list Tesco stocks – meaning that you can make a purchase with ease.

 With that said, there are hundreds of UK share dealing platforms to choose from, so you’ll need to spend some time researching a broker that best meets your needs.
 To help you along the way, below you will find our top three UK share dealing sites that allow you to buy Tesco shares.

 eToro is our number one UK stock broker for a number of reasons.
 At the forefront of this is being able to buy more than 800 stocks without paying any commission – including that of Tesco.
 Instead, it’s only the spread that you need to look out for – but this shouldn’t be an issue anyway if you are planning to buy and hold the stocks on a long-term basis.